 As with any winter activity, you need to dress smart!
 If you ski or snowboard, then dress just like that.
 Put on those layers, wear good socks, use nice gloves, wear a hat and don’t forget your sunglasses.

 Yes, we all want to get an A+ in life- but now is not the time to show how amazing you are.
 When you are first getting started its best to select a beginners trail.
 This will allow you to get used to the shoes, walking with your feet a little wider, not backing up and understanding how best to use your poles.

 June Lake Trails

 If you are just getting into snowshoeing, Silver Lake is a great trail start with.
-This trail is not difficult, but the views cannot be beat.
+This trail is not difficult, but the views cannot be beaten.
 The trail is a few miles past the Double Eagle Resort.
 The road is closed during the winter so just park in front of the gate and enjoy the hike!

 Snow Ponds Trail (Reverse Peak Loop)

 Depending on how far you choose to go on this trail will determine if it is moderately difficult or strenuous.
 Head up North Shore Drive for half a mile; there will be a parking turn out on your left.
 The trail goes straight up the hillside.
 This trail offers beautiful alpine views of June Mountain and the other Sierras.
-When you reach the rolling meadows you can either turn around or continue for the full 3.5 mile loop which will bring you back to North Shore Drive.
+When you reach the rolling meadows you can either turn around or continue for the full 3.5-mile loop which will bring you back to North Shore Drive.
 The end of the loop is about a quarter mile east of where you will have parked.

 This is another great trail for beginners or small children.
 There are multiple Nordic trails at Shady Rest Park and Recreation Area.
-For those who want to enjoy something laid back and easy this is a great choice!
+For those who want to enjoy something laid back and easy, this is a great choice!